-“One of the beauties of the Oglethorpe campus is the many acres of forest and beautiful park-like walks that exist in the middle of a vibrant and growing Brookhaven community,” said Lance Knight, director of facilities and planning, who is overseeing the project.
+“One of the beauties of the Oglethorpe campus is the many acres of forest and beautiful park-like walks that exist in the middle of a vibrant and growing Brookhaven community,” said Lance Knight, director of facilities and planning, who oversaw the project.
 “The Woodland Walk is an opportunity to utilize a highly used area of campus to upgrade our accessible walks, while highlighting the natural beauty that exists.”

 “This project embodies Larry, who always want[ed] to serve the students in the best way possible, while continuing to enhance the look and feel of a beautiful campus that he deeply cares for,” said Oglethorpe Trustee Belle Turner Lynch ’61.
 “It is a fitting tribute to thank Larry and Betty for the amazing 15 years they have devoted to Oglethorpe.”